Skip to content

 This understanding forms the basis of Ayurvedic treatment, which focuses on maintaining the balance between doshas and Dhatus to delay or reduce this natural deterioration.

-The verse describes the impermanence of the human body.
+The verse describes the human body’s impermanence.
 It is subject to continuous change due to ageing, metabolism, and environmental influences, making it inherently fragile and perishable.

-Ayurveda recognizes this natural cycle of growth and decay as an essential part of life.
+Ayurveda recognises this natural cycle of growth and decay as an essential part of life.

 3. तत्र शरीरं नाम चेतनाधिष्ठानभूतं पञ्चमहाभूतविकारसमुदायात्मकं समयोगवाहि।।